gpkash/5eOSRD/Bestiary/Flaming Skeleton/Flaming Skeleton.md

 ##### Actions
 **Shortsword**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target.
 Hit: 5 (1d6 + 2) piercing damage and 3 (1d6) fire damage.

 **Ignite**.
 The skeleton flings itself at a Large or smaller creature within 5 feet of it.
 The target must succeed on a DC 12 Dexterity saving throws or be [[grappled]] (escape DC 12).
-On a failed save, the target also takes 3 (1d6) fire damage at the start of each of its turns, even after the [[ grapple]] ends.
+On a failed save, the target also takes 3 (1d6) fire damage at the start of each of its turns, even after the [[Grapple]] ends.
 If the target or a creature within 5 feet of it uses an action to put out the flames, or if some other effect douses the flames (such as the target being submerged in water), the effect ends.

 ---